Humane-Documentation/Spree/business_logic/order_checkout_guide.md

 | `confirm`  | Awaiting confirmation.
 Triggered if `confirmation_required?` returns `true`    |
 | `complete` | No payment required on the order or at least its total was received as payment |

+* Most of these states/steps are about collecting info so “payment” state here is about collecting credit card details or similar, not processing the payment
+* Various events transition `Spree::Order` to different order states
+* There's no separate model or DB table for a 'cart' so the "shopping cart" is actually a `Spree::Order`
+* An order cannot continue to the next state until the previous state has been satisfied
+* you can transition an order by calling `next` on it.
+If `false` returns, then it doesn't meet the next state's criteria.
+Check the `errors` message
+* When the order reaches the complete stage it's sent to be authorized, and shows up in the store’s admin interface
+* An order is considered in-progress or incomplete when its `completed_at` attribute is `nil`
+* Incomplete/abandoned orders can be filtered during reporting and it's possible to write a quick script to periodically purge them

 ### Order Statuses
 Include order states in addition to: